Saab 2000: Operational history

-In the United Kingdom, Saab 2000 aircraft was recognized as a low-ownership-cost aircraft at least in the 2010s.
-In 2014, Loganair introduced the Saab 2000 aircraft for its services between Shetland and the Scottish mainland.
-Eastern Airways introduced the Saab 2000 aircraft as early as 2004, and in 2008, the airline was flying six Saab 2000s to serve domestic flights within United Kingdom and to serve the energy-industry business in southern North Sea; the airline's Saab 2000 fleet was further enlarged to nine in 2014, at which the new addition was assigned to serve charter operations for the oil and gas industry while the aircraft type itself served also the scheduled network of Eastern Airways and the ad-hoc charters to European destinations.
+In the United Kingdom, the Saab 2000 was recognized as a low-ownership-cost aircraft.
+Eastern Airways introduced the Saab 2000 aircraft in 2004, and in 2008, the airline was flying six Saab 2000s to serve domestic flights within United Kingdom and to serve the energy-industry business in southern North Sea; the airline's fleet was further enlarged to nine in 2014.
+Also in 2014, Loganair introduced the type for its services between Shetland and the Scottish mainland.

 Estonian airline NyxAir acquired two ex-Loganair Saab 2000 aircraft in August 2020 to work with Air Leap in Sweden and serving two destinations: Malmö and Ängelholm-Helsingborg, each of them both connected with Stockholm Bromma Airport respectively.
 (Note: Reference source published in June 2020 revealed the planning while the main text follows another reference source published in September 2020 reporting (some of) the operating routes by NyxAir at that time.)
 Starting in May 2021, NyxAir's 50-seat Saab 2000 aircraft were once assigned to Finland to operate the Kemi-Kokkola-Helsinki and Jyväskylä-Helsinki routes.
 NyxAir operated four examples of Saab 2000 aircraft as of 7 May 2021.
 (Note: The Airline's Operation Specification of the type refers.)

-Saab 2000 aircraft was deployed for the seasonal service of 2023 between Gothenburg and Lyon in Europe.
-The 50-seat Saab 2000 aircraft also served between Finnish capital Helsinki and the Estonian resort town Pärnu in summer seasonal service of year 2023.

 Transition of registry of four ex-NyxAir Saab 2000 aircraft to a Danish AOC registry, obtained by Frost Air at which its aircraft are home-based in Malmö, occurred in July 2024.

-For the first converted freighter Saab 2000(F), NyxAir facilitated a 59-minute post-maintenance test flight in 6 March 2023 at Örebro for the Saab 2000(F) registered as ES-NSJ (Note: (msn 2000-037)) under NyxAir’s AOC authority.
+For the first converted freighter Saab 2000(F), NyxAir facilitated a 59-minute post-maintenance test flight on 6 March 2023 at Örebro for the Saab 2000(F) registered as ES-NSJ (Note: (msn 2000-037)) under NyxAir's AOC authority.
 In February 2024, it was reported that the bleed system of Saab 2000(F) has to be redesigned.

-For scheduled passenger service in the United States, PenAir took the delivery of its first Saab 2000 in 2015, for an upgrade of the passenger air service to Unalaska with larger aircraft.
-Some subsequent addition of Saab 2000s to PenAir in year 2016 were examples previously serving the NASCAR teams.
-According to a press citing the airline founder Orin Seybert’s saying, Saab 2000 is considered as a plane designed for trips to Unalaska that the turboprop can reach 30,000 feet, travel 400 mph and still land on a 4,000-foot runway.
-This is the first time for a US air carrier to use Saab 2000 aircraft for Part 121 scheduled passenger operations.
+In the United States, PenAir took the delivery of its first Saab 2000 in 2015, for an upgrade of the passenger air service to Unalaska with larger aircraft.
+Some subsequent addition of Saab 2000s to PenAir in 2016 were examples previously serving the NASCAR teams.
+PenAir was the first US air carrier to use Saab 2000 aircraft for Part 121 scheduled passenger operations.